-Capsule-based assessment methods that include tracking of small non-digestible capsules through the gastrointestinal tracts.
+Capsule-based assessment methods that include tracking of small non-digestible capsules through the gastrointestinal tract.
 The measurements allow for assessment of segmental gastrointestinal transit times.

 - SmartPill motility capsule investigation that measures pressure, pH, and temperature.
 Motility indices can be derived from individual segments.

 - 3D-Transit motility capsule investigation that measures rotation and 3D position of the capsule.
-The capsule can be live-tracked using a bluetooth connection and a fast (5-10 Hz) sampling frequency allows for quantification of capsule movements including length, direction and velocity.
+The capsule can be live-tracked using a bluetooth connection and a fast (5-10 Hz) sampling frequency allows for quantification of capsule movements within the gastrointestinal tract including length, direction and velocity.

 Modulation of the pain system: Breathing techniques, physical activities and distraction can be used to modulate the pain system.
 Blood samples for PK/PD (pharmacokinetic/pharmacodynamic modeling): Samples are taken and stored at -80°C for further biochemical analysis elsewhere.